Penn Masala: Music

 In 2012, the group was named one of the five best college a cappella groups in the United States by USA Today and twelve best college a cappella groups by online magazine Her Campus.

 Members

 Penn Masala is a living, evolving group.
 Made up of University of Pennsylvania students, the group's membership constantly changes as veteran members graduate and new members enter the group through an audition process.
-Although the majority of Penn Masala's members are of Indian descent, non-Indian members such as Brian Hong, Sam Levenson, Brendan McManus, and Albert Gu have been a part of the group.
+Although the majority of Penn Masala's members are of Indian descent, non-Indian members such as Brian Hong, Sam Levenson, Brendan McManus, Albert Gu, and Nick Chang have been a part of the group.
 Former members also occasionally perform with the group when they tour different cities.

-Penn Masala currently consists of: Saaketh Narayan, Albert Gu, Vishvesh Dhar, Sachit Gali, Riju Datta, Venugopal Chillal, and Samarth Nayak.
+Penn Masala currently consists of: Aryaman Meswani, Gaurish Gaur, Avik Agarwal, Sauman Das, Aadi Shah, Ram Pantula, Advaith Satish, Nick Chang, and Aarav Doshi.